gkothar1/marss-riscv-docs/source/sections/branch-pred.rst

 Interaction with the CPU Pipeline
 ---------------------------------

-CPU pipeline interacts with the Branch Prediction Unit in mainly 4 ways as
+CPU pipeline interacts with the Branch Prediction Unit in mainly four ways as follows:
-follows:

-* **Probing the the branch predictor**
+* **Probing the branch predictor**

-   * In Fetch stage, branch predictor is probed using the virtual address of the instruction
+   * In Fetch stage, the branch predictor is probed using the virtual address of the instruction

    * If the address is present in the BTB, then probe returns hit